willmeyers/django-bunny-storage/README.md

 #### In Templates

-In order to display your media properly in templates, refer to Django's [docs on the MEDIA_URL attribute](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-MEDIA_URL) to ensure you're not getting 404s whenn trying to load media.
+In order to display your media properly in templates, refer to Django's [docs on the MEDIA_URL attribute](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-MEDIA_URL) to ensure you're not getting 404s when trying to load media.

 Whenever referencing media, do